 Video version of this article:

 All passages are about the same difficulty level, and the questions about a given passage are randomized by difficulty.
 In other words, no passage is meant to be any harder than another—and within a passage, there is no consistent rule that determines which questions are harder or easier.
-(This is importantly different from the ACT Math!)
-You may get a hard question, followed by a few easies, then a medium, then another hard.
+(Note that this contrasts with the ACT Math!)
+You may get a tough question, followed by a few softballs, then a medium, then another toughie.

-As for content, the ACT English asks you a combination of straight-up grammar questions and Qs about rhetorical devices.
+As for the actual content of those Qs, the ACT English comprises a mixture of straight-up grammar questions and Qs about rhetorical devices.
 More questions will be dedicated to grammar, however.

-For example, if you grew up speaking English and hear someone say “the cow sleep,” your ear would likely tell you something was off.
-It just sounds wrong.
-When you break it down, this is because there’s a singular subject (i.e. “the cow”), which needs to be matched with a singular verb—and singular verbs usually end with an “s” (i.e. “sleeps” and not “sleep”).
+For example, if you grew up speaking English and hear someone say “the frog sing,” you’d naturally just hear that something was off, even if you couldn’t put your finger on why right away.
+When you zoom in a bit, you’ll notice that the “offness” comes from the fact that there’s a singular subject (i.e. “the frog”), which should be accompanied by a singular verb—and singular verbs usually end with an “s” (i.e. “sings” rather than “sing”).

 That part’s easy.
 The hard part is correctly identifying the subject of a given sentence…so that you can know what you’re matching the verb conjugation to!